Magnetic-free optical mode degeneracy lifting in lithium niobate microring resonators

-In this Letter, we demonstrate a fundamentally different approach to acousto-optic non-reciprocity that operates entirely within the fundamental optical mode family, without requirement of introducing extra optical degree-of-freedom (neither frequency, polarization, nor spatial domain).
+In this Letter, we demonstrate a fundamentally different approach to acousto-optic non-reciprocity that operates entirely within the fundamental optical mode family.
 Our mechanism exploits phonon-mediated coherent coupling between clockwise (CW) and counter-clockwise (CCW) propagating modes in microring resonators, where the traveling acoustic wave induces off-resonant coupling that generates propagation direction-dependent AC Stark shifts~\cite{Delone1999}.
-Unlike intermodal conversion schemes, this off-resonant coupling creates the effect of an effective magnetic field and generates an antisymmetric effect in reversed propagation directions, experiencing differential energy shifts that directly lift their degeneracy.
-This effect breaks time-reversal symmetry without mode conversion or auxiliary optical modes, providing an elegant and simple approach for realizing non-reciprocity by requiring only fundamental modes and standard ring resonators and eliminating the constraints of phase matching and modal engineering.
+This off-resonant coupling creates the effect of an effective magnetic field and generates an antisymmetric effect in reversed propagation directions, experiencing differential energy shifts that directly lift their degeneracy.
+This acoustically induced degeneracy lifting is phenomenologically analogous to the Sagnac effect observed in physically rotating microcavities~\cite{Sarma2015,Ge2015,Maayani2018,Jiao2020}, yet it is realized on a fully stationary integrated platform with electrical reconfigurability.
+Unlike the inter-modal conversion scheme in Ref.~\cite{Sohn2018}, our approach breaks time-reversal symmetry without mode conversion or auxiliary optical modes.
+It requires no extra optical degree-of-freedom (neither frequency, polarization, nor spatial domain), providing an elegant and simple approach for realizing non-reciprocity with only fundamental modes and standard suspension-free ring resonators and eliminating the constraints of modal engineering for phase matching.
+Furthermore, our suspension-free platform offers superior mechanical and thermal robustness, while confined phononic waveguide mode can enhance the acousto-optic interactions.
 Our work introduces a new paradigm for integrated magnet-free non-reciprocity, offering a scalable and robust pathway toward CMOS compatible isolators and circulators for advanced photonic circuits.

 \textit{Device and principle.-} Figure~\ref{Fig1}(a) shows the optical microring device we designed for realizing degeneracy lifting, which is made by lithium niobate (LN) ridge waveguide on a sapphire substrate (see Ref.~\cite{sm} for detailed fabrication process).
 Instead of a single closed-loop waveguide, the optical microring is constructed by a splitting ring structure by coupling a ``C"-shaped bended waveguide and a straight waveguide as depicted in Fig.~\ref{Fig1}(b).
 By carefully designing the parameters of directional couplers, an effective close-loop for fundamental optical modes can be realized when the power coupling ratio approaches $100\%$.
 As detailed in Fig.~\ref{Fig1}(b) and (c), the optical coupler structure serves as a photon-phonon demultiplexing device: both phononic and photonic modes can propagate in the straight waveguide~\cite{Yang2023} and be separated completely after the optical coupler as the waveguide tunneling coupling for phononic mode is negligible.
 Therefore, the acousto-optics interactions can only occur in the straight waveguide region (the black dashed rectangle), i.e., the straight waveguide segment of the split microring for coherent backward Brillouin interaction between the guided phonon and photon modes~\cite{sm}, as illustrated in Fig.~\ref{Fig1}(d).
 The principle and demonstration of Brillouin interaction between guided phonons (around 9\,GHz) and photons (around telecom wavelength band) in a single LN waveguide can be found in Ref.~\cite{Yang2023,Rodrigues2025,Ye2025,Yu2025,Nie2025}.
 Therefore, the microring is coupled through two optical ports and two acoustic ports [Fig.~\ref{Fig1}(a)].
 The optical signal can probe either forward (red arrow) or backward (blue arrow) direction, and the acoustic wave (purple arrow) is excited by an interdigital transducer (IDT)~\cite{sm}.